martinloesethjensen/flutter-intro/readme.md

 ## Overview

 With this codelab, you'll get a basic understanding of how Flutter works.
 You'll know just how easy it can be to do prototyping with Flutter.

 We'll have a look at the programming language used with Flutter - Dart.
 Then we will start creating a simple todo app with very little functionality.

 You'll find the completed code files at the end of this codelab.

 ## Prerequsits

 Before getting started, you need to have Flutter, and a supported IDE installed.

-Head over to Flutters [getting started page](https://flutter.dev/docs/get-started/install), to install the necessary things needed for this codelab.
+Head over to Flutter's [getting started page](https://flutter.dev/docs/get-started/install), to install the necessary things needed for this codelab.

 Link to my slides can be found [here](https://docs.google.com/presentation/d/1109B3fQyqNO5zVxh4j4mRO9A9I-5KumPpqgcd6xDKOA/edit?usp=sharing).

 When you have installed Flutter and your prefered IDE, then it's time to start.

 ## Trying out Dart